 As part of getting the API “match fit” prior to deployment I explored the various options for logging, auditing and telemetry to provide feedback in relation to production diagnosis and application usage (API focus here).
 This is part 1 which covers the enrichment of the deployment pipelines using the Azure Application Insights.

-On updating Azure API Management with a new OpenAPI definition file I received the following error: “Azure API Management Template Parameters Used In The UriTemplate Must Be Defined In The Operation, And Vice-Versa”.
+Following on from my adventures in Azure API Management Caching I discovered the following error when updating Azure API Management with a new OpenAPI definition file I received the following error: “Azure API Management Template Parameters Used In The UriTemplate Must Be Defined In The Operation, And Vice-Versa”.
 A fair bit of head-scratching ensued, due to the error message not giving too much away, (which Operation?
 I’ve 100s of them!) and also being a bit flippant (“vice-versa” <– sass!).
 Also, I always check that my OpenAPI document conforms and plays nicely with the online Swagger editor.
 So what gives?

 Carried out a discovery phase recently to look at Azure API Management and the key features gained by layering Azure’s API Manager (APIM) as a proxy/facade layer between your backend APIs.
 One of the elements of APIM that rather appealed to me was the “out of the box” caching.